Microtelecom/libperseus-sdr/README.md

 In order to build GNU Radio and gr-microtelecom, it is strongly advisable to use PyBOMBS (http://gnuradio.org/redmine/projects/pybombs/wiki)

-7. for an example on how to use this library on Windows, please see my ExtIO module in https://github.com/amontefusco/extio-iw0hdv
+7. For an example on how to use this library on Windows, please see my ExtIO module in https://github.com/amontefusco/extio-iw0hdv

+8. On my own web site there is a page where updates of libpersues-sdr integrations are posted.
+See https://www.montefusco.com/perseus/

-8. I am only the maintainer, as passionate SDR user and OM.
+9. I am only the maintainer, as passionate SDR user and OM.
 I am not working for Microtelecom and I never did so.